 This post may contain affiliate links.
 Please read my disclosure policy.

-Air fryer coconut shrimp are cooked to crispy, golden perfection!
-Serve with a sweet and spicy dipping sauce made with just two ingredients.
+It’s a snap to make the best coconut shrimp in the air fryer!
+This crunchy, flavorful appetizer is cooked to crispy, golden perfection and served with a simple sweet and spicy dipping sauce made with just two ingredients!

 Coconut shrimp is one of my favorite appetizers to order at restaurants.
-Plump juicy shellfish coated in a crispy, sweet breading is the ultimate combination of flavors and textures.
-Add a sweet and spicy sauce and what more could you ask for?
+Plump, juicy shrimp coated in a crispy, sweet breading combines the best flavors and textures — what more could you want?!

-- Shrimp — Save yourself loads of prep time by buying yours peeled and deveined!
-I used large for this recipe, so increase the cooking time if you choose a bigger size.
-If using frozen, be sure to thaw it in the refrigerator overnight first.
+• Fresh shrimp — Save yourself loads of prep time by buying yours peeled and deveined!
+I used large shrimp for this recipe, so increase the cooking time if you choose jumbo shrimp.
+If using frozen shrimp, thaw it in the refrigerator overnight first.

-- Dipping sauce — Make a sweet and spicy mixture with Thai chili sauce and orange marmalade.
-You could also replace the marmalade with apricot jam or jelly if you prefer.
+• Dipping sauce — Make a sweet and spicy mixture with Thai chili sauce and orange marmalade.

-- Olive oil — A light spritz on your food before it goes in the basket helps to get the outside nice and crisp.
+• Olive oil — A light spritz on your food before it goes in the basket helps crisp the outside nicely.
 You can also brush on the oil if you don’t have a spray bottle.

 STEP 1 | Prep the ingredients